openshift/enhancements/enhancements/baremetal/an-slo-for-baremetal.md

   type other than `BareMetal`.
-- Based on the values in the `Provisioning` resource, create a `metal3` `Deployment` and associated `metal3-mariadb-password` under the `openshift-baremetal` namespace.
-This is the same as the MAO currently creates under the `openshift-machine-api` namespace.
+- Based on the values in the `Provisioning` resource, create a `metal3` `Deployment` and associated `metal3-mariadb-password` under the `openshift-machine-api` namespace.
+This is the same as the MAO currently creates.

 ### Test Plan